 How do I change my password?

-1. Must be at least 6 characters.
+1. Must be at least 12 characters.

-When you respond to the system's prompts for old and new passwords, what you type will not be displayed on the screen.
+When you respond to the system's prompts for your old and new passwords, what you type will not be displayed on the screen.

 If you type your old password correctly, set a legitimate new password, and retype your new password without any mistakes, the computer will return its shell prompt indicating that your new password is currently in effect and the system is ready to accept commands.
 If you make a mistake, the computer will return an error message and you must begin again.